-Seven & i Holdings has formulated the Seven & i Holdings Business Partner Action Guidelines (the “Guidelines") and requires all business partners to understand and complyobserve them.
-These guidelines are designed to not only guarantee the safety and quality of products and services, but also consideration for promote legal compliance, environmental conservation and labor conditions throughout the supply chain so that we can fulfil our corporate social responsibility together with our business partners.
-The Guideline is communicated to business partners of Group companies through various meetings.
+Seven & i Holdings formulated the Seven & i Holdings Business Partner Action Guidelines in 2007, and revised them in April 2017 to form the Seven & i Group Business Partner Action Guidelines (the “Guidelines”), which all business partners are requested to understand and observe.
+The Guidelines are designed to guarantee the safety and quality of the Group’s products and services and to promote consideration for legal and regulatory compliance, environmental conservation and labor conditions throughout the supply chain so that we can fulfil our corporate social responsibility together with our business partners.
+The Guidelines are communicated to business partners of Group companies through various meetings.

 In drafting the check sheet, we referred to sources such as the ISO 26000 standard, the Japanese Business Federation's Charter of Corporate Behavior, and the OECD Guidelines for Multinational Enterprises.
-Business partners asked to submit the check sheet annually include manufacturers of the Group's universal strategic private-brand products Seven Premium and Seven-Eleven original daily manufacturers, as well as distribution centers and IY's direct import suppliers overseas.
+Business partners asked to submit the check sheet annually include manufacturers of the Group's universal strategic private-brand products Seven Premium and 7-Eleven original daily product manufacturers, as well as distribution centers and IY's direct import suppliers overseas.
 We administer these check sheets to ascertain the status of our business partners' CSR activities.

-In the check sheets, the respondents answer 61 questions, including whether there are any breaches in compliance, whether a consulting desk is available to plant workers, whether a business partner requests that its own suppliers comply with the Seven & i Holdings Business Partner Action Guidelines, and whether the formation of labor unions is permitted.
+In the check sheets, the respondents answer 61 questions, including whether there are any breaches in compliance, whether a consulting desk is available to plant workers, whether a business partner requests that its own suppliers comply with the Guidelines, and whether the formation of labor unions is permitted.
 The check sheet also asks business partners to confirm the CSR-related certifications (SA8000, BCSI, SMETA, ICS, ICTI, WRAP, EICC) that its factories have obtained.

 The Flow of Business Partner Action Guidelines: Seven Premium as an example

-Since the fiscal year ended February 28, 2013, Seven & i Holdings has conducted CSR audits to determine the status of compliance with the Guidelines at a selection of factories of the business partners we have asked to submit check sheets.
+Since the fiscal year ended February 28, 2013, Seven & i Holdings has conducted CSR audits to determine the status of compliance with the Guidelines at a selection of factories of the business partners we have asked to submit self check sheets.
 The CSR audits are performed annually, mainly targeting factories of business partners producing private-brand products in developing countries.

 The CSR audit is performed by an external third-party auditing organization based on our independently established CSR audit program (about 114 items in 16 categories.)
-The CSR audit items are based on the content of ISO 26000, and the audit examines whether a factory complies with the principles laid out in the Business Partner Action Guidelines in the following 16 categories.
+The CSR audit items are based on the content of ISO 26000, and the audit examines whether a factory complies with the principles laid out in the Guidelines in the following 16 categories.
 These categories are aligned with the international labor standards established by the International Labour Organization (ILO).

-When the unacceptable items are remedied or the auditing organization and Seven & i Holdings judge that the content of the CAP to be satisfactory, a Certificate is issued to the relevant business partner.
+When the unacceptable items are remedied or the auditing organization and Seven & i Holdings judge that the content of the CAP to be satisfactory, a Compliance Certificate is issued to the relevant business partner.

 (All problem items have now been remedied)

-|Number of factories for audit||Number audited||Re-audit rate||Number of re-audits|
+|Number of factories for audit||Number audited||Re-audit rate||Number of factories for re-audit|